-She founded l’école in her home in 2009.
-She was the school director until 2012 when L’école became a non-profit in order to be the recipient of the FLAM (Français Langue Maternelle) grant from the French Ministry of Foreign Affairs: a grant for French schools teaching French to French children around the world.
+I was born in France and am an American naturalized citizen.
+I have a background in education and holds a CAPES and AGGREGATION in Foreign Language teaching from the university Paul Valéry in Montpellier France.
+I founded l’Ecole in my home in 2009.
+I was the school director until 2012 when L’Ecole became a non-profit, in order to be the recipient of the FLAM (Français Langue Maternelle).
+This allowed a grant from the French Ministry of Foreign Affairs, dedicated to french schools teaching French to French children around the world.

 I would describe myself as a fun, patient, and highly energetic teacher with a genuine love and interest in children’s education and growth.